-The MAT-SPED program includes two phases and leads to recommendations for North Carolina licensure in Special Education-General Curriculum.
-Students who complete Phase I and attempt the required licensure exams will qualify for a recommendation for initial North Carolina Standard Professional I licensure.
+The MAT program includes two phases and leads to recommendations for North Carolina licensure in Special Education-General Curriculum or Elementary Education.
+Students who complete Phase I and earn qualifying scores on all of the required licensure exams will qualify for a recommendation for initial North Carolina Standard Professional I licensure.
 With completion of Phase II, candidates will be recommended for the advanced ("M") license.
 In Phase II of the program, candidates must meet the advanced level standards specified by the North Carolina Department of Public Instruction.